The Ruthwell Cross, Scotland

 II.
 'The Dream of the Rood' on the Ruthwell Cross and in the Vercelli Book

-The Ruthwell Cross Version
+A. The Ruthwell Cross Version in Runes on Stone

 The poem in runes on the Ruthwell Cross is the first written religious poem and prayer in English we have today (Bede's version of Cædmon's Creation Hymn is in Latin translation, not its Anglo-Saxon original), and, like the Hymn to the Creation, it is similarly a dream vision.
 The Roman Empress Helena, who likely came from York, where her son had been proclaimed Emperor, had commenced the practice and contemplation of pilgrimage to the Holy Places, to be followed in turn by women such as Paula, Eustochium, Fabiola, Marcella, Egeria and others.
 Emperor Constantine had himself been converted to Christianity, and converted the whole Roman Empire with him to Christianity, because of his Christian mother Helena and because of the dream vision he experienced (A.D.
 312) of the Cross seen by him in the sky, prior to his victory over a pagan enemy.
 Northumbria's King Oswald (A.D.
 634), a successor to King Edwin, then erected a cross prior to the Battle of Heavenfield in imitation of the Emperor Constantine.